zoehenry/full-stack-camp/week-1/lecture-command-line-interface.md

 ###  The first user experience

 - The `CLI` or `command-line interface` was one of the first ways a user could communicate with a computer and remains a powerful way today to issue commands to a computer
+- Back in the days of mainframes, there was really only one way to interact with the computer, and that was through text

+!

+### The first user experience (cont.)
 - Each OS (Windows, Mac, Linux/Unix) has its own flavor of command-line
 - Some examples include `cmd.exe`, `Cygwin`, `PowerShell`, `Terminal`, `iTerm 2`, and `Konsole`